 2.

-Incorrect: 'envías' is an indicative form of another person and dialect, not valid here.
+Incorrect: 'envías' is an indicative form from another person and dialect, not valid here.

 Incorrect: use of the infinitive instead of the present subjunctive for the negative imperative.